Looking for fun things to do in Sayulita? Keep on reading for all you must do, see, and eat in Mexico’s chillest, most colorful surf town!

 Enjoy the Nightlife

 Sayulita may get a reputation for being a sleepy beach town, but that doesn’t mean that it doesn’t know how to have a good time!
-Taking part in the nightlife is one of the most fun things to do in Sayulita, and there are a variety of options to suit your taste.
+Taking part in the nightlife here is super fun, and there are a variety of options to suit your taste.

 As you walk through the town at night, you’ll see all kinds everything from open-fronted bars, beach clubs, sports bars, and tequila bars.
 You’ll even hear the thumping music coming from one of the clubs in town – this is a town that knows how to have a good time, and the party goes on all night!